apache/streampipes/README.md

 * `./streampipes start`:
   * Downloads all Components and starts StreamPipes (optimized for Laptops with less then 16 GB RAM)
+  * StreamPipes is a modular, easily extensible system consisting of several micro services.
+The installer automatically downloads all required services.
+Depending on your internet connection, the first installation may take some while.
 * `./streampipes start bigdata`:
   * Downloads all Components and starts StreamPipes (16GB of RAM recommended)
 * `./streampipes stop`: